Capo80/ctf/bsidestlv/Back to the 90s/Write-Up.md

       local.get 39
 ```

-Looking at funtion 7 it is filled with the logic to trasform an integer to the corresponding binary, but it also has this block that is called every 8 fruits, in fact this block is used to generate a new number/letter for the flag, if we can reverse this we have the flag:
+Looking at function 7 it is filled with the logic to trasform an integer to the corresponding binary, but it also has this block that is called every 8 fruits, in fact this block is used to generate a new number/letter for the flag, if we can reverse this we have the flag:
 ```
     block  ;; label = @1